 Advantages and disadvantages of bankruptcy

 Declaring yourself bankrupt can be a relief and a new start for some people.
-The reason for that is because as soon as you’re declared bankrupt, debt collectors will stop contacting you.
+The reason for that is that as soon as you’re declared bankrupt, debt collectors will stop contacting you.

 You will no longer have to deal with threatening texts, phone calls, and letters.
 After going through such a stressful process, you will come out with more knowledge of how to manage your finances and more importantly not to repeat the same mistake.